joshyjoshj/Lead-and-Lags-with-C-/README.md

   // Get the column to be shifted as a numeric vector NumericVector col = as<NumericVector>(df[col_index]);

-  // Fill in the shifted column values for (int i = 0; i < nrow; i++) {
+  // fill in the shifted column values for (int i = 0; i < nrow; i++) {
-    // Check if the current row is less than "n" if (i < n) {
+    // Check if the current row is less than n if (i < n) {
       shifted_column[i] = NA_REAL;
     } else {